adamwong246/Full-Tilt/README.md

-This is my dotfiles repo.
-It is to be used with Homesick but was generated programatically.
+# Shuri, my own private Castle

+## Dotfiles generated with Ruby, distributed and tracked with git and installed with [Homesick](https://github.com/technicalpickles/homesick)

-How?
+### How?
-Put any configuration variables you want in config.yml.
+1. Put any configuration variables you want in config.yml.
-Make a template for each configuration file you want to generate.
-Put it in home, with a matching path to where you want the config file to end up.
+2. Make a template for each configuration file you want to generate.
-Templates end in .erb.
-Fill in the blanks with ruby code and salt to taste.
-When you are ready
+3. Fill in the blanks with ruby code and salt to taste.
+4. Generate your files
 ```
 ruby generate.rb
 ```

-Push your repo somewhere.
-Then, install homesick and
+5. Push your repo github.
+6. Install homesick and symlink everything
 ```
+gem install homesick
 homesick install git@github.com:adamwong246/shuri.git
+homesick list
 homesick symlink shuri
 ```

-and that's it!
+7. ???
+8. Profit!